cpholguera/owasp-mstg/Document/0x06h-Testing-Platform-Interaction.md

 If you can't look into the original source code you will have to find out yourself which method does the app use to handle the URL scheme requests that it receives.
 You cannot know if it is an Objective-C method or a Swift one, or even if the app is using a deprecated one.

-###### Crafting the Link Yourself and Letting Safari Open It (objc-method-observer)
+###### Crafting the Link Yourself and Letting Safari Open It

-So let's hook all of them to find out.
 For this we will use the [ObjC method observer](https://codeshare.frida.re/@mrmacete/objc-method-observer/) from Frida CodeShare, which is an extremely handy script that allows you to quickly observe any collection of methods or classes just by providing a simple pattern.

 In this case we are interested into all methods containing "openURL", therefore our pattern will be `*[* *openURL*]`: